 Project Reporting Requirements

 1. For 24-month projects, an interim report (including progress and financials) will be required every six months for the project duration.
 The Applicant will receive notification and a link from OCE’s MIS system to submit the report.
 The report must be approved by OCE for release of subsequent funding tranches.

-2. Sixty days prior to the scheduled completion date, the Applicant and Client will receive a notification of the project end date from OCE’s MIS system, with a link to the Final Project Report should the Applicant or Client wish to begin entering data.
+2. Forty-five days prior to the scheduled completion date, the Applicant and Client will receive a notification of the project end date from OCE’s MIS system, with a link to the Final Project Report should the Applicant or Client wish to begin entering data.
 If an extension is required, it must be requested from your OCE Business Development Manager at this time.

 3. On the scheduled project completion date, the Applicant and Client will receive notification and a link to complete a Final Project Report (including progress, financials and metrics) from OCE’s MIS system.
 Both the Applicant and Client reports must be received and approved by OCE within 30 days of project completion.

 4. When the Applicant and Client final reports have been approved, the academic institution will be required to complete an attestation of the use of funds to close the project.

 5. All required final reports by all partners must be submitted within 30 days of project completion in order to release the holdback, and maintain good financial standing with OCE.